The Divorce Roadmap

 Divorce can be a very tough time for family members.
 At Laterra and Hodge LLC, our attorneys try to make the process simpler and easier.

-Listed are divorce steps:
+Listed are divorce steps (left to right):

 - Answer and Counterclaim

 - Case Information Statement